|Nutrition Facts (per serving)|

 - Vegetarian-Friendly Spring Vegetable Frittata: Omit the ham and add 1/2 cup of thawed frozen peas to the frittata when you add the cheese.

 How to Store and Reheat

 - Refrigerate leftover frittata in a covered shallow container within 2 hours and eat within 3 days.

 - To reheat leftover frittata, preheat the oven to 350 F and place the frittata slices in an oven-safe dish or pan.
 Cover the pan tightly with foil and heat the frittata for about 20 minutes, or until it registers 165 F in the center of the thickest slice.

 What is the Difference Between an Omelet and a Frittata?

 Omelets and frittatas have some similarities—both are made with eggs and various ingredients, which may or may not include vegetables, meats, and cheese.
 A frittata might serve one or several people and is started in an open skillet on the stovetop and finished in the oven.
-The frittata may be served hot or at room temperature.
+A frittata may be served hot or at room temperature.
 An omelet is typically cooked for one in a skillet on the stovetop and is served hot.

 Do You Flip a Frittata?

 You don't have to flip a frittata—you can finish it in the oven and brown it under the broiler if you like.
-Flipping does have its advantages—lighter texture and more uniform browning—but can be challenging if you don't have a specialty pan.
+Flipping does have its advantages—lighter texture and more uniform browning—but it can be challenging if you don't have a specialty pan.